BerkomzxTL/Translations/Demon Noble Girl ~Story of a Careless Demon~/volume 11/chapters/Section0004.md

 and the octopus, put them on skewers, and lightly grill them, the flavors of both will blend together, making it delicious!"

-"Negi-ma..."
-(TN: 'negi' for green onion, 'ma' referring to the dried squid)
+"Negima..."
+(TN: negima is a dish of grilled chicken and green onion skewers)

-No, in this case, there's more green onion, so it's more like tama?
+No, in this case, there's more green onion, so it's more like takoma?
 Does the quantity matter?
 Wasn't the original dish a hot pot, not grilled skewers?
+(TN: tako -> octopus)

 "Lady Yurushia, anticipating something like this, I simmered the green onions with the dried squid.
 Please try it."